 Despite the low-cost airlines’ invasion, Bulgaria remains quite unexplored, especially the Northeastern region.
 I currently live in the Netherlands, but originally come from Silistra – a small city on the Danube river and a part of the border with Romania.
 The region has a lot to offer in terms of history, culture, food and tips to have a good time and you won’t regret it if you decide to pay it a visit.
 And it’s definitely out of the beaten tourist path.

 First stop – Silistra.
 The first thing to do in the morning – eat banitza with boza at the city centre market.
 The place cannot be ranked as a restaurant, it’s not fancy at all, you’ll have to do the queue and to eat on the go, but trust me, you won’t regret it.
 That place has the reputation to sell the best banitza ever and everyone who comes from Silistra dreams about it when living abroad.

-Drustar hotel is located in the Central Park which is the most vibrant part of the town.
+Drustar hotel is located in Central Park which is the most vibrant part of the town.
 It is a very beautiful park longing the Danube where you will find a part of the ancient remains of the Dorostotum city, modern sculptures, and hundred-year-old trees.